 (b) state that the regulator proposes to exercise the group restructuring powers,

 (c) state the action which the regulator proposes to take in the exercise of those powers,

 (d) be in writing, and

-(e) give reasons for the proposed action (which must include the regulator's reasons for being satisfied as to
+(e) give reasons for the proposed action (which must include the regulator's reasons for being

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.